cuelang/cuelang.org/content/en/docs/concepts/logic.md

 {{< /blocks/sidebyside >}}

 Here the defaults are not in conflict and can safely be returned.
-Note that it is not an all-or-noting game.
+Note that it is not an all-or-nothing game.
 The parallel values are determined on a field-by-field basis.
 So defaults can be selected, or not, independently for fields that do not depend on each other.